About Biolab Tests

 Q) Which other laboratories offer Biolab tests? / Is there another Biolab in the UK?

 A) Some routine medical laboratories offer a few of our mineral, toxic metal and vitamin tests.
-There are no other labs in the UK that perform the full range of tests available at Biolab.
-Many of our profiles are unique to Biolab.
-There are some laboratories in America that offer mineral and vitamin screens, essential fatty acids and various gut function tests.
-There are also a few laboratories in the UK that offer toxic metal and chemical sensitivity tests.
+There are no other labs in the UK that perform the full range of tests available at Biolab and any of our profiles are unique to Biolab.
+There are some laboratories in America that offer mineral and vitamin screens, essential fatty acids and various gut function tests, and there are a few companies in the UK that offer a referral service to these American laboratories (although they are not all laboratories in themselves), and in most cases Biolab test fees are less than these organisations charge.
 You should discuss with your doctor which laboratory would be best to perform the tests you require.
 (Back to Top)

 Q) How do I know the results are accurate?

-A) Biolab employs a team of highly qualified and experience biochemists who perform all of our laboratory tests.
-Some of our tests use well established methods which have been widely reported in scientific / medical journals.
-Some of our more specialised tests have been developed at Biolab and in many cases their methods and clinical significance have also been published in the medical literature.
-Where available we participate in external quality assurance schemes enabling us to compare test results of a shared sample with other laboratories.
+A) Biolab employs a team of highly qualified and experience biochemists and scientists who perform all of our laboratory tests.
+Most of our tests use well established methods which have been widely reported in scientific / medical journals, a few are more specialised tests have been developed at Biolab and their methods and clinical significance have been published in the medical literature.
+Where available we participate in external quality assurance schemes enabling us to compare test results of a shared sample with other laboratories around the world.
 Internal quality control procedures are also used for each batch of tests analysed.
-Tests referred to other laboratories are only sent to large well established pathology departments.
-Most of our external referrals are sent to The London Clinic, which has a fully Accredited pathology department.
+Tests referred to other laboratories are only sent to large well established pathology laboratories.
+Conventional hospital tests are referred to either The London Clinic or The Doctor's Laboratory, both of which are fully accredited pathology laboratories.
 (Back to Top)